KAuser2094/computercraft/common/README.md

 - Class Instance (The actual instance the user can use, `public` marked keys will appear in the table itself)
 - - Proxy (The `mt` for the instance, holds private (`proxy`) variables and filters access to below)
 - - - Class Definition (Holds the fields and methods specific to a class)
-- - - - Base Definition (Holds most of the fields and methods that any class will have)
+- - - - Base Definition (Holds most of the fields and methods that any class will have, makes it so we aren't copying over redundant fields over and over)

 ### Expect (actually `expect` to match ccTweaked)